Therapy for Chronic Illness

 How My Therapy for Chronic Illness Helps

 Therapy for chronic illness and pain can truly be life changing.
 Therapy can help reduce the frequency and intensity of pain signaling, provide tools and strategies to help manage symptoms, and improve quality of life.
-Therapy can also address the ways in which these symptoms impact other areas of your life—relationships, work, self-esteem, and parenting.
+Therapy can also address the ways in which these symptoms impact other areas of your life—relationships, work, self-esteem, fertility and parenting.

 • Difficulty adjusting to a new diagnosis